dbt-labs/docs.getdbt.com/website/docs/docs/deploy/deploy-jobs.md

     <Lightbox src="/img/docs/dbt-cloud/using-dbt-cloud/deploy-job-adv-settings.png" width="90%" title="Example of Advanced Settings on the Deploy Job page"/>

+### Trigger on job completion <Lifecycle status={['team', 'enterprise']} />

+To _chain_ deploy jobs together, enable the **Run when another job finishes** option and specify the upstream job so that when it completes it will trigger your job.
+You can also set this up through the [Create Job API](/dbt-cloud/api-v2#/operations/Create%20Job).
+You must have access (permissions) to the upstream project and job to configure the trigger.

+For jobs that are triggered to run by another job, a link to the upstream job run is available from your [job's run details](/docs/deploy/run-visibility#job-run-details).

 ### Schedule days

 To set your job's schedule, use the **Run on schedule** option to choose specific days of the week, and select customized hours or intervals.